 A VPN enhances and protects all of your online activities.
 It protects your online activities from prying eyes and opens up access to content around the globe.

-A VPN has the ability to temporarily assign a new IP address to your connected device.
+VPN providers have the ability to temporarily assign a new IP address to your connected device.
 This makes the device appear to be connecting from another part of the world.
-This ability opens access to geo-blocked content you might not normally have access to, such as streaming services, gaming services and financial services.
+This ability opens access to geo-blocked content you might not normally have access to, such as streaming services, gaming services, and financial services.

 A VPN encases your internet connection in an encrypted tunnel of protection, hiding your online activities from third parties, such as the government and your Internet Service Provider (ISP).

 Encrypted connection protects you from having your connection throttled or blocked simply because you’re engaging in “unapproved” activities, like sharing files via BitTorrent or viewing video from certain streaming services.